weizimu/DDM/README.md

 # DDM
-## Purpose: for the purpose of DDM program and learning
+for the purpose of projects push on DDM program